iamdcj/css/core/types-of-stylesheets/internal/README.md

 # Internal Stylesheets

-Internal stylesheets are styles which are part of the document, and not loaded from an external stylesheet file.
+Internal stylesheets are styles which reside in the `<head />` of an HTML document, and not loaded from an external stylesheet file.

-Internal stylesheets are typically set into the document head.
+Internal stylesheets are not render blocking, making them the place [critical rendering path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/render-blocking-css) styles.

-### Why use them?

-They are typically used for critical rendering path styles, or inject by third-party libraries.

 --

 ### Examples

-This example consists of standard documemt markup, and within the head element an internal stylesheet is defined
+This example consists of standard document markup, and within the `<head />` element an internal stylesheet is defined:

 ```
 <!doctype html>